TheDim0nu4/Loan-Prediction/README.md

 ## Dataset

 The dataset used is a publicly available dataset from Kaggle called 'Loan Prediction Dataset'.
-The dataset has 2000 rows and 7 columns. <br><br>
+The dataset has 2000 rows and 7 columns. <br>

-The columms are: <br><br>
+The columms are: <br>

 Age - age of the client. <br>
 Income - annual income of the client. <br>